CAU-OSS-2019/Korean-tag-recommeder/Dataset1/crawl/README.md

 # Instagram Hashtag Crawler
-This crawler was made because most of the crawlers out there seems to either require a browser or a developer account.
-This Instagram crawler utilizes a private API of Instagram and thus no developer account is required.
+This crawler let you crawl post searching data by hashtags.
+It utilizes a private API of Instagram and thus no developer account is required.

-Refer to a similar script I wrote.
-It might be more helpful in terms of documentation: [simonseo/instacrawler-privateapi](https://github.com/simonseo/instagram-hashtag-crawler)

 ## Installation
 First install [Instagram Private API](https://github.com/ping/instagram_private_api).
 Kudos for a great project!